Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields: Conclusion

 \section{Conclusion}

-In this paper we have advanced the monodromy approach to find the exact mean number of the pair production in background fields whose mode equations belong to the Riemann diffrential equation.
+In this paper we have advanced the monodromy approach to find the exact mean number of the pair production in background fields whose mode equations belong to the Riemann differential equation.
 Further, we have investigated the pair production of charged scalar in two special cases of RN black holes and in the generalized P\"oschl-Teller potential.
 In these three cases the mode equations after separating conserved quantum numbers are (confluent) hypergeometric functions, the specific case of the Riemann differential equation, from which scattering coefficients and therefrom the associated Bogolubov coefficients have been directly computed.
 The monodromy technique provides a practical and powerful method to compute the mean number and absorption cross section while it avoids cumbersome and subtle transformation formulas of the hypergeometric functions that connect different regions related to the singular points of the underlying equation.
 Instead, we only need to compute the exponents of the Frobenius solutions at relevant singular points, which significantly simplifies computation.

-For the next step, we will study the Schwinger pair production and Hawking radiation in the general RN black holes, in which the relevant mode equation is a confluent Heun equation with an irregular singularity at infinity.
+As an important future work, we will study the Schwinger pair production and Hawking radiation in the general RN black holes, in which the relevant mode equation is a confluent Heun equation with an irregular singularity at infinity.
 Resolving the irregular singularity and regular poles more than three is a challenging task in applying the monodromy approach.
 A naive idea is firstly to apply the monodromy technique for the Heun equation with four simple poles, and then take a proper limit to get the results for confluent Heun equations, analogously from Eqs.~(\ref{eq:Thyper}),~(\ref{eq:Nhyper}) to Eqs.~(\ref{eq:ThyperC}),~(\ref{eq:NhyperC}).
-Of course, we have to deal with some new subtleties, such as appearance of accessary parameters and derivation of monodromy matrices etc. Hopefully the results of the no-force case in Sec.~\ref{subsec:SpecialCase} may provide in part some clues for possible ambiguities.
-Nevertheless, even without closed forms, developing rigorous numerics will contribute numerical results for physical problems under study.
+Of course, we have to deal with some new subtleties, such as appearance of accessary parameters and derivation of monodromy matrices etc. Hopefully the results of the no-force case in Sec.~\ref{subsec:SpecialCase} may provide in part some clues for resolving possible ambiguities.
+Nevertheless, even without closed forms, developing rigorous numerics will contribute to physical problems under study.

 \acknowledgments C.M.C. would like to appreciate the hospitality at Kunsan National University and CQUeST, Sogang University, where part of the revision was made.
 The work of C.M.C. was supported by the National Science and Technology Council of the R.O.C.
 (Taiwan) under the grants MOST 111-2112-M-008-012 and 110-2923-M-002-016-MY3.
 The work of S.P.K. was supported in part by National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183).
 AT was supported by JSPS KAKENHI Grant Numbers JP22K03411 and JP21H01001.